ellisgl/GeekLab-GLPDO2/README.md

 * DB Specific testing (Not just MySQL).
 * Better schema for testing.
 * Better docs.
-* More real wold example.
+* More of a real wold example.
+* Reduce the complexity, which is probably going to break the API completely.

 ### Basic Usage (Quick-N-Dirty)